 GOAL LU-3.
-The physical character and identity of Victoria is enhanced through property maintenance, redevelopment, and new development accomplish higher levels of aesthetics and to ensure durable, quality development while providing flexibility to the property owners.
+The physical character and identity of Victoria is enhanced through property maintenance, redevelopment, and new development

 Policy LU-3.1.
 Define ways the City can assist in the financing, redevelopment and maintenance of aging housing, parks, business and industrial areas.